chscherb/t-channel_dark_QCD/README.md

 `4900103 1.000000e+01 # mdarkq3`

 Note, the different PDG ID of the mediator, while the PDG IDs of the dark quarks is the same as for the case of couplings to down-type quarks.
+An example parameter card with the mediator width set to Auto can be found in the cards folder.

 ## Example madgraph event generation